The value of conceptual knowledge

 \section{Abstract}

-We formalize what it means to have conceptual knowledge about a statistical decision-making environment.
-Such knowledge tells agents about the structural relationships among unknown, payoff-relevant states.
-It allows agents to represent states as combinations of features.
-Conceptual knowledge is more valuable when states are more ``reducible'': when their prior variances are explained by fewer features.
-Its value is non-monotone in the quantity and quality of available data, and vanishes with infinite data.
-Agents with deeper knowledge can attain the same welfare with less data.
+We study the instrumental value of conceptual knowledge when making statistical decisions.
+Such knowledge tells agents how unknown, payoff-relevant states relate.
+It is distinct from the statistical knowledge gained from observing signals of those states.
+We formalize this distinction in a tractable framework used by economists and statisticians.
+Conceptual knowledge is valuable because it empowers agents to design more informative signals.
+It is more valuable when states are more ``reducible'': when they can be explained with fewer common concepts.
+Its value is non-monotone in the number of signals and vanishes when agents have infinitely many signals.
+Agents who know more concepts can attain the same payoffs with fewer signals.
 This is especially true when states are highly reducible.

 \baselineskip {\itshape JEL classification}: C44, D83 {\itshape Keywords}: Bayesian learning, concepts, dimension reduction, eigenvalues, models, statistical decisions, value of information